 The public-private partnership approach, however, also comes with some significant dangers and risks that we ought to carefully consider and debate.
 There are of course the traditional arguments against state-corporate coordination from both the political Right and Left that have been heard before.
 From the Right, we are likely to hear warnings that state inference in the private sector risks undermining market mechanisms, and that “picking winners” risks creating significant inefficiencies and distortions.
 From the Left, we are more likely to hear that corporate influence risks distorting the government’s responsibility to adequately regulate corporate behaviour or to look out for the interests of workers or the poor — or that it enables corruption by the wealthy.

 Both of these critiques and the risks they highlight are real.
-But there is a different risk, and critique, which I believe is producing significant and dangerous political and economic distortions across the Western world that we can already see today.
+But there is a greater risk, which I believe is already producing significant and dangerous political and economic distortions visible across the Western world today.

 The key problem with the public-private partnership model is that, despite the word “public” appearing in the name, far too often in practice the actual public seem to be left out of the approach entirely.
 That is to say, the alignment of corporation and state that occurs through the public-private partnership model seems far too often to operate entirely outside the system of democratic governance.
 The interests of various “stakeholders” — corporations, NGOs, state bureaucracies, and numerous self-interested officials — may be consulted, but the demos notably is not.